drmaize/ThermoAlign/README.md

 * (ii) TA_1.0.0_d is a general distributable version which requires user supplied files
 * (iii) TA_1.0.0_Zm3 is a maize ready version containing all components required for running ThermoAlign as described in this study

-To run a docker image as a container that can be accessed via bash:

-    docker run -t -i drmaize/thermoalign:TA_1.0.0_s /bin/bash
-                            OR
-    docker run -t -i drmaize/thermoalign:TA_1.0.0_d /bin/bash
-                            OR
-    docker run -t -i drmaize/thermoalign:TA_1.0.0_Zm3 /bin/bash

-This will generate a new ThermoAlign container everytime its used.

 These docker images help automate deployment of ThermoAlign inside docker containers.
 It is an efficient way to port ThermoAlign across systems and operating systems.